 2. Hattie B’s

 If Prince’s is the king of Nashville hot chicken, then Hattie B’s is the queen of just fried chicken.
 The tiny restaurant sits just on the fringe of the bustling Broadway entertainment area and usually has a line extending down the street.
-There is no ordering ahead here and no reservations.
+Unlike in other iconic Nashville restaurants, there is no ordering ahead here and no reservations.
 You just wait in line until it’s your turn, order, then hope to find a place to eat.

 3. Loveless Cafe

 Today, the Loveless Cafe is still true to its southern, homemade roots.
-Just walking into the restaurant and you feel at home.
-Tourists and locals come here for the biscuits, but stay for the mouthwatering dishes like pimento cheeseburgers and pork that’s smoked on site.
+Just walking into the restaurant you feel at home.
+Tourists and locals come here for the biscuits but stay for the mouthwatering dishes like pimento cheeseburgers and pork that’s smoked on-site.
 Take it from me, don’t miss the hashbrown casserole; it’s a must-try!

 Pro Tip: Loveless Cafe sits at one of the entrances to the Natchez Trace Parkway — a scenic road that stretches from Nashville to Natchez, Mississippi.
 Fuel up before a day of sightseeing.